vduce/randa-kassis-website/public/gallery/companion/companion14.md

 I remember when they came to visit us in Rome, just a few months before the Covid lockdown.
 What was meant to be a short stay at granny and grandpa’s turned into an unplanned one-year exile.
 They suddenly found themselves living among a full house of siblings—an experience that, let’s say, wasn’t exactly Solaia’s dream scenario.
 Winston, of course, thought it was paradise—he played endlessly, as if he’d been handed an all-access pass to the best theme park in the canine world.

 **Winston**, ever full of life, hasn’t lost a bit of his spark.
 He still runs, plays, and carries with him that boundless energy that once filled our home.
-There’s something unshakably youthful about him—as if age simply forgot to catch up**.**
+There’s something unshakably youthful about him—as if age simply forgot to catch up.

 **Solaia**, on the other hand, is like a fine wine—not because she’s ageing, but because she’s becoming better with time.
 There’s a grace to her now, a quiet richness in how she moves, looks, and holds herself.
 She’s not merely maturing—she’s deepening, softening in the most exquisite way.